Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_TrackWorkflowProcess.md

 ## Check the process action status

+The process status can be checked to see which actions have already executed and where problems may occur.

 After selecting a process, the *OVERVIEW* tab displays a read-only diagram of the selected process including all places and actions.
 If the process is currently active, the process execution can be observed in real time.